8 best HR tips for managers in the event of changes

 Take into consideration and be prepared for different emotional reactions.
 Everyone reacts differently to this kind of information about change, and it is important that you as a manager are prepared for this.
 It is important that you actively listen and of course provide a warm impression.

 Regardless of what emotions are expressed, it is important that you as a manager are prepared and do not show that you are uncomfortable with this.
-You do not need to comfort or be a therapist, but you should show empathy and have the strength to listen, even if you have several conversations during the day.
+You do not need to take on the role as a therapist, but you should show empathy and have the strength to listen, even if you have several conversations during the day.

 Once you have provided the information, it is important that you make a good conclusion.
 Repeat what you have agreed on, and do not forget to write down if you promised anything during the meeting.
 Unexpected news can often be difficult to take in and it is not uncommon that employees come out from the meetings and have a hard time remembering what was said.
 You should therefore repeat and check that the employee understood what was said.